 Buzzbaits, Pop-R's, and other topwaters that are similar, I remove the hooks completely, but on lures like a Zara Spook, I'll bend the hook barbs in.
 Removing hooks for this bait can cause the balance to be affected, and it won't run correctly.

 A few of the tricks that have worked for me over the years may help you as well.

 Another thing I like to do is add a buck-tail on the back hook.
-This has really helped when I've been getting a lot of short strikers.
+This has helped when I've been getting a lot of short strikers.

 I like to take a clear-bodied Spook and paint the belly a bright orange color.
-Over the past few years this has been a real plus for me, especially if I'm targeting smallmouth bass.
+Over the past few years, this has been a real plus for me, especially if I'm targeting smallmouth bass.

-On buzzbaits there are several things that you can do to modify them that will add to your final weight.
+On buzzbaits, there are several things that you can do to modify them that will add to your final weight.
 First, always use a trailer hook.
-In open-water conditions I'll use a treble as the trailer.
+In open-water conditions, I'll use a treble as the trailer.
 Another trick I like to use with a buzzbait is to let the wind blow the blade for a couple of hours.
 The way I do this is to put the bait right up to the rod tip and then position my boat so that the wind is rotating the blade on the way to the lake.

 There are lots of little tricks you can use.
-You may know some of your own and truthfully tricks are limited only by your own imagination.
+You may know some of your own tricks are limited only by your imagination.
 But one thing is certain you should never overlook the role of the topwater bait when putting together your tournament game plan.
 See you at the scales.
 God Bless.